leo-arch/clifm/src/README.md

 ## 5) Plugins

 CliFM plugins, that is, commands or set of commands executed by CLiFM, could be any executable file, be it a shell script, a binary file (C, Python, Go, Rust, or whatever programming language you like).
+See the [plugins](https://github.com/leo-arch/clifm/wiki/Advanced#plugins) section.